The Top 5 Startup Key Metrics Every Business Owner Should Track

 For instance, if you spent $10000 on marketing in November and acquired 50 customers in the given time frame, your CAC is $200, which is a reasonable deal!

 Do you know how sticky is your customer base?
 Are you able to hold onto your existing customers?
 The Churn Rate metric will show this to you.
-Also known as attrition metric, as a startup owner, this is one metric you should keep an eye on at all times.
+Also known as the attrition metric, as a startup owner, this is one metric you should keep an eye on at all times.
 While you are acquiring new customers, it is also important to know when and how many customers stopped paying for your product.
 The monthly churn rate enables you to measure recurring revenue that you lose in a month when a particular number of customers stop buying your products or services.

 It’s a fairly simple calculation.
 Take the number of customers lost in a quarter and divide it by the number of customers you started with last quarter.
 The percentage obtained will be your churn rate.